How to register your business

 - the worker's ordinary pay for each quarter

-- the number of days or part days worked by the worker in each quarter
+- the number of hours worked by the worker in each quarter

 - the date when the worker began service with the employer